UCSC-Treehouse/lib-prep-visualization/README.md

 # lib-prep-visualization
 This project is a visualization tool for gene expression data across different library preparation methods using UMAP.
 Use this repository to download gene expression and clinical files, process them into a unified format, run UMAP for dimensionality reduction, and create cluster visualizations of the results.

+This project includes a python package, `lib_prep_tools`, along with several scripts to perform the following tasks:
+1. Download expression and metadata files from specified URLs.
+2. Process and merge the downloaded files into a single Anndata object and run UMAP.
+3. Create visualizations from the processed data.

 ## Development Environment Setup

 To create a development environment using conda: